 If your budget won't stretch that far but you still like the idea of a smart toothbrush, check out the Oral-B Genius X instead.
 The AI technology may not be as refined as in the iO, but it still lets you see where you have brushed and tracks your overall progress.
 You'll save quite a bit compared to the iO, but it's still a significant purchase.

-If you've decided that you don't need a smart toothbrush after all then you'll get all the basics at a good price with the Oral-B Pro 2 2500 or the Fairywill FW-507.
-Our detailed electric toothbrush guide explains more about these and other options.
+If you've decided that you don't need a smart toothbrush after all then you'll get all the basics at a good price with the Oral-B Pro 2 2500.
+Or, you can even get toothbrush heads on subscription with a brand like Quip.

 The Oral-B iO is an excellent toothbrush and if you use it as directed, along with the app to track your brushing habits, it's going to help improve your oral health.
 The same could be said of many cheaper brushes as well.

 There is no one thing about the iO that really justifies the price tag, but when you add it all up: the micro-vibration technology, the smoother clean, the quiet motor, decent battery, LED display… you end up with a toothbrush that's fun to use and leaves your teeth feeling great.
-When comparing the iO7, 8 and 9, it seems worth paying the extra for the top model, as long as you've found it with a decent discount.
+When comparing the iO7, 8, 9, and10 it seems worth paying the extra for the top models, as long as you've found it with a decent discount.